IvoIvanovskii/Python_Projects/README.md

 # 🐍 Python Projects by Ivo Ivanovski

 Welcome to my personal collection of Python projects.
-This repository will include a variety of projects covering beginner to intermediate topics in Python, such as games, utility scripts, and small applications.
+This repository contains a variety of projects ranging from beginner to intermediate level, including games, utility scripts, and small applications.

 ---

 ## 📁 Projects

 ### ✅ 1.
-[Market Manager]
-Example:
-**Market Manager**
+Market Manager
-A simple command-line market manager that performs basic operations like adding and item, deleting an item, or displaying all items that have been added.
+A simple command-line market manager that allows you to add items, delete items, and display all added items.

 ---

 ## 🔜 Upcoming Projects

-### 🔹 will be added later this week.
+More projects will be added later this week.
+Stay tuned!

 ---